slburson/iPadPhotoView/README.md

 # iPadPhotoView

-Writing a simple iPad photo viewer as an excuse to try out Copilot.
+Writing a simple iPad photo viewer as an excuse to try out Codex.